Learn / Guides / A/B testing guide

 Use session recordings to compare user behavior on different versions of a page

 Session recordings allow you to record different versions of a page you're A/B testing, so you can see how users interact with each and determine which is more effective.
+Hotjar Recordings integrates directly with other tools like Heatmaps and Feedback to give you even more context behind user behavior.

-For example, Germany’s leading fleet management software Vimcar wanted to rebrand its regional website for audiences in the UK and Germany to keep up with its growing list of products and features, but worried that the changes would result in a temporary decrease in page views, leads, and sales.
+For example, Germany’s leading fleet management software company Vimcar wanted to rebrand its regional website for audiences in the UK and Germany to keep up with its growing list of products and features, but was worried that the changes would result in a temporary decrease in page views, leads, and sales.

 Use surveys to find out why users aren’t taking certain actions

-The survey should ask questions like:
+Your survey should ask questions like:

 • If you could change anything on this page, what would it be?